lsqkk/academic-homepage/index.md

 ### AI-Based Forest Fire Prediction Model (AICOMAP Competition)

 - Responsible for the multimodal data preprocessing pipeline, specifically handling the download, cleaning, and spatial interpolation of ERA5 reanalysis meteorological data to provide structured input for subsequent CNN and large language model training.
 The project won a provincial third prize.
-- Tech Stack: Python, TensorFlow/PyTorch.
+- Tech Stack: Python, PaddlePaddle.

 ### Personal Server Deployment and Operation